mildstream/Heroku_PHP/README.md

 # Heroku_PHP
-Basic PHP files to deploy to Heroku, the cloud solution, which provides PostgreSQL instance.
+Basic PHP files to deploy to Heroku, cloud solution, which provides PostgreSQL instance.